Bibeknandi14/movie-recommender-system/README.md

 3️⃣ Run the Streamlit App
 streamlit run app.py

 🧠 How It Works

-User selects a movie from the dropdown
+1.User selects a movie from the dropdown

-System finds its index in the dataset
+2.The system finds its index in the dataset

-Cosine similarity scores are computed from a preprocessed matrix

-Top 5 closest movies are selected
+3.Cosine similarity scores are computed from a preprocessed matrix 4.Top 5 closest movies are selected

-Titles + Posters are displayed in columns
+5.Titles + posters are displayed in columns

 📂 Project Structure
 movie-recommender-system/